rjdmoore/fictrac/README.md

 If everything went well, the executables for FicTrac and a configuration utility will be placed under the `bin` directory in the FicTrac project folder.

+Remember to update and re-build FicTrac occasionally, as the program is still under development and fixes and improvements are being made continuously.

 #### Ubuntu (Linux) installation

 1. Install the required dependencies: